Pauline Frederick home

 The caption on the left reads: "The moyenne âge style is particularly becoming to Miss Pauline Frederick who plays the leading role in "Innocent" at the Eltinge Theatre.
 Chiffon is swathed around a corselet of green satin and below it falls a full tunic glistening with jet and spangles which catch the light and toss it back again in dazzling fashion.
 When the wearer of such a frock is blessed with beautiful shoulders and arms like Miss Frederic's the dictum eliminating sleeves is a delight."
 Frederick from Harpers Bazaar The caption on the right reads: "Chiffon and lace lend a misty outline to the evening gown worn by Miss Pauline Frederick in "Innocent."
 They fall in long sinuous folds, veiling but not concealing the sheathlike foundation of satin, swathe the neck and shoulders like a lovely cloud and are draped in back to form one of the new pointed trains.
 A length of the satin is wound around the waist and hips, giving the waistless silhouette now so much desired."

-Frederick from Photoplay 1915 Frederick in a dress by Drecoll, in a Photoplay fashion spread.
+Frederick from Photoplay 1915 Frederick in a dress by Drecoll, in a Photoplay fashion spread in the November 1915 issue.
 The dress was worn in the stage play Innocent in 1914-15.
 The caption reads: French Evening Gown of King's Blue chiffon, embroidered in gold over flesh-colored satin.
 This is Miss Frederick's own importation, and has just arrived from Paris.

 You can also see this dress in color on the cover of Motion Picture Magazine, July 1917 (thanks to Frederica)